Kraftsportsklubben-av-1967/kk67-docker/README.md

 ## Why docker-compose?

 Using docker-compose allows us to use virtual machines to load all dependencies and development environment without interfering with our own personal setup.
 It recreates an identical environment for everyone using the `docker-compose.yml` config file.
+As for members of KK, this repository is mainly ment for development purposes.
+How the frontend and backend is actually is deployed is unfortunatley without docker, but theres nothing we can do about that currently due to our ISP...

 Check out this [video](https://www.youtube.com/watch?v=Gjnup-PuquQ&ab_channel=Fireship) to learn more